 Significant progress has been made in combating depression, anxiety, post-traumatic stress symptoms, higher self-esteem, and forgiveness among members of the forgiveness therapy group than among members of the alternative therapy group.
 Forgiveness therapy is used as an effective tool in the recovery process of emotionally abused women.
 Other psychological benefits of forgiveness include increased feelings of love, improved ability to cope with others’ anger and improved ability to build trust and release control from other and past events.
 (Reed & Enright, 2006)

 Forgiveness is not an “all or nothing” thing, or we did or didn’t forgive.
 On the contrary, it is a process that has its levels.
-On a scale of forgiveness from 0 to 10, complete forgiveness many never occur, but our developmental task is to strive to get closer and move from 6 to 7 and so on.
-For the purpose of forgiveness, psychologists often use the technique of Writing letters, and its role is to help the victim to gradually get rid of negative feelings and bring themself to the state of psychological peace.
+On a scale of forgiveness from 0 to 10, complete forgiveness may never occur, but our developmental task is to strive to get closer and move from 6 to 7 and so on.
+For the purpose of forgiveness, psychologists often use the technique of Writing letters, and its role is to help the victim gradually get rid of negative feelings and bring themself to a state of psychological peace.
 Written letters should not be sent to the perpetrator, because the purpose is not for them to learn about their mistakes and change.
-The emphasis is on the very act of writing, because during it the victim recognizes and comes to terms with their pain.
+The emphasis is on the very act of writing because during it the victim recognizes and comes to terms with their pain.
 The ultimate goal is to define one’s own pain, not to let it define them, because that is the only way to continue one’s life, rather than being a victim of one’s biography.